johertrich/LearnedRegularizers/supervised_training/fbpunet/REAMDE.md

-The weights for the FBP+UNet can be downloaded from: (insert link)
+The weights for the FBP+UNet can be downloaded from [here](https://drive.google.com/file/d/1ikHhiDqU3sd-aXGfhJ3Wx06EIdfeEBZi/view?usp=sharing).